Summary and Effective Date of Process Changes

 • Meet with University Leadership

-• Informal PD and faculty discussion and brainstorming and/or resourcing
+• Informal PD and faculty discussion and brainstorming and/or resourcing.
+Peer-to-peer feedback on program strengths and areas for improvement.

 • Formal report out